bsnux/django-bootstrap-scripts/README.md

 django-bootstrap-scripts
 ========================

-Script for bootstrapping your Django projects.
+Scripts for bootstrapping your Django projects.